nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### View schedule details: `view_schedule`

-View details of a schedule.
+View details of a schedule via date.
+* Alternatively, users can press the desired date on the calendar panel instead to achieve the same output.

 Format:
 `view_schedule DATE`